openSUSE/container-registry-systemd/README.md

 Since https is used to communicate with the registry by tools like docker, podman and cri-o, certificates are required to start the registry.
-An official certificate should be preferable requested, but a self signed as described above should work for the start, too.
+An official certificate should be preferable requested, but a self signed should work for the start, too.
 The certificate needs to be stored in `/etc/registry/certs` as `registry.crt` and `registry.key`.
 Different names are possible, but in this case, `/usr/etc/registry/config.yml` needs to be copied to `/etc/registry` and adjusted.
 The directory `/etc/registry/certs` cannot be changed, else the container with the registry cannot access the certificates anymore.
-It is not necessary to distribute the public CA key to all machines with an official certificate.
+With an official certificate it is not necessary to distribute the public CA key to all machines.

+### Self Signed Certificates

+The script `create-container-registry-certs` creates self signed certificates for the registry in `/etc/registry/certs`.
+It takes as arguments the names under which the registry should be reachable.
+If no argument is given, "localhost" and the local hostname are used.
+The script makes the CA certificate known to the local system.
+On every machine which should connect to this private registry, the file `/etc/registry/certs/ContainerRegistryCA.crt` needs to be copied to `/etc/pki/trust/anchors/ContainerRegistryCA.pem` and `update-ca-certificates` needs to be called.

 ### Configuration File